-This diagram has been produced as part of a wider evidence resource, pormissioned by Public Health England and developed by the University of the West of England.
-Please see the document Spatial planning for health: an evidence resource for planning and designing healthler places for further information.
+This diagram has been produced as part of a swider evidence resource, commissioned by Public Health England and developed by the University of the West of England.
+Please see the document Spatial planning for health: an evidence resource for planning and designing healthier places for further information.